Private teams

 Overview

-Private teams may be helpful in cases where:
+Private teams are helpful in cases where:

 - Work is sensitive and should be limited to only some team members (e.g. HR, customer data, founders or exec team).